-March 4, 2014: Due to recent events, please consult the U.S. Embassy in Kiev's website for updates on safety and security before deciding to teach abroad in Ukraine.
+Please consult the U.S. Embassy in Kyiv's website for updates on safety and security before deciding to teach abroad in Ukraine.

 Another common way to teach English and earn money in the Ukraine is through private lessons.
 Even if an individual teaches for a language center or at a private institution, they will likely supplement their income with private lessons.
 Private students are often obtained through tutoring current students, friends of students or recommendations.
 Private lessons start year round.
 Read this helpful account of an English teacher’s average week in the Ukraine.
 It is worth a read.